Bussun/Bussun/README.md

 ### Hi there 👋
-I'm Bussun, just a random guy learning how to code in several languages.
+I'm Bussun, just one of the many devs you can find out there.
-I spend my time ~~well, at school since I'm one of the few who actually likes it~~ on creating some software and my biggest project is a text editor for Super Mario Galaxy.
-You can reach me on Discord (#0586) if you need to contact me about my projects.
+I spend my time ~~well, mostly at the university and~~ on creating some software and my biggest project is a text editor for Super Mario Galaxy.
+I also make some web apps!
-(btw I don't see why you would but if you need to)

 Currently learning/practicing:
+ - Web development (HTML/CSS/JS + frameworks and related tools like webpack/react and more)
- - C++
+ - C
  - C#

- - C
- - JavaScript
- - Flutter/Dart
+If you'd like to contact me, you'll find everything you need soon on my new website.

 <!--
 **Bussun/Bussun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.